 Tail biting – even in the case of docked tailed – occurs at around 50% of all Dutch pig farms.
 It is estimated that tail biting costs the Dutch pig sector eight million euros every year.

-The Krulstaart working group comprises representatives from various interested parties within the pork chain: LTO, the Dutch Society for the Protection of Animals, veterinary surgeons, breeders, slaughterhouses, the animal feed industry and government bodies.
-CAWA at Wageningen University & Research is coordinating the process.
+The working group comprises representatives from various interested parties within the pork chain: LTO, the Dutch Society for the Protection of Animals, veterinary surgeons, breeders, slaughterhouses, the animal feed industry and government bodies.
+Wageningen University & Research coordinates the process.

 There is great motivation to address and resolve the problem.
 However, the biting problems are complex and dependent on many different factors.
 In recent years, we have not been able to prevent these problems occurring, and problems with animal well-being are therefore still seen.

 The Krulstaart working group will explore the main factors influencing biting tendencies in greater detail, such as breeding, health, feeding, housing, climate and distractions.
-In the first half of 2013, the Krulstaart working group hopes to be able to announce a joint vision and strategy for the prevention of ear necrosis and tail biting in pig farming.
+View the publications for more information on the results.